keatonb/keatonb.github.io/_posts/2022-09-21-confidence-intervals.md

 <img src="http://keatonb.github.io/img/GaussianSampling.png" width="75%" />

 At large step sizes and small integration bounds, the total integrated probability diverges from 1.0 as we'd expect.
 Inspecting more closely, we appear to achieve results good to one part-per-million for all step sizes smaller than sigma, and for integrations that contain the inner 5-sigma regions.
 For a GMM we should ensure that our sample steps are smaller than the scale parameter of the narrowest Gaussian, and that we sufficiently encompass all components.
-I'll include additional checks that we've used appropriate values at the end of this post.
+A way to check that a sufficient area of the pdf has been sampled using contours is given at the end of this post.

 Back to the GMM from the scipy example.
 Say we measure a single event occurring at position (2,2) that we think may have been generated from this GMM pdf.
 This point is marked with an X on the contour plot below.
 Is this value consistent with being drawn from this distribution with some reasonable probability?
 Certainly there are locations where it would have been more likely to randomly observe this event.
-The question we want to answer in computing credible regions is: what is the probability that we would have observed such an unlikely event?
+The question we want to answer in computing credible regions is: what is the probability that we would have observed such an unlikely event from this distribution?

 <img src="http://keatonb.github.io/img/GMMcontours.png" width="65%" />